wanx-troopers/wanx-troopers.github.io/lynx.md

 > The reference adapter somewhat works with more than just face, the ipadapter is only face;
 > lynx reference "too strong"; ip adapter "not very strong"

+> Q: Are we limited to 256 on lynx ref image?
+> A: technically ref can be any size, in practice it doesn't do good with very large ones; ipadapter is hardcoded and limited